fran-martinez/bio_ner_bert/README.md

 - Training loss from the best epoch.
 - Validation loss from the best epoch.

-Optionally, the class can print at the end of each epoch validation examples (sentences) where the model commits at least one mistake.
-It is printed after each epoch.
+Optionally, the class can print validation examples (sentences) where the model commits at least one mistake.
+It is printed at the end of each epoch.
 This is very useful to inspect the behaviour of your model.
 This is how the print looks:

 ```
 TOKEN          LABEL          PRED